alibaba/git-repo-go-doc/content/en/docs/multi-repos/git-repo-upload.md

 Send changes to remote server to create code reviews.

-For the specified projects, compares the local branches to the remote branches updated during the last Repo sync.
-Repo prompts you to select one or more of the branches that haven't been uploaded for review.
+For the specified projects, compares the local branches to the remote branches updated during the last `git repo sync`. `git-repo` prompts you to select one or more of the branches that haven't been uploaded for review.

 `git repo upload` command will start an editor for you with the following text as an example.
 Add custom options and choose the branches that need to be uploaded in the editor.